mnot/I-D/link-hint/draft.md

 resources.
 This means that generally, the client can PUT to them, but a specific resource might reject a PUT based upon access control or other considerations.

-More fine-grained information might be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedby" link relation).
+More fine-grained information might also be gathered by interacting with the resource (e.g., via a GET), or by another resource "containing" it (such as a "widgets" collection) or describing it (e.g., one linked to it with a "describedby" link relation).

 ## Notational Conventions